SAP Licensing FAQ for IT Leaders, Procurement Teams, and SAP Administrators

 A: SAP offers different categories of named user licenses to align costs with usage needs.
 Common user license types include:

-• Limited Professional User: A Limited Professional (also called Functional or Business User in some contracts) has a narrower scope of use at a lower cost.
-These users can perform only specific tasks or have restricted use of certain modules.
+- Limited Professional User: A Limited Professional (also referred to as a Functional or Business User in some contracts) has a narrower scope of use at a lower cost.
+These users can perform only specific tasks or have limited access to certain modules.
 For example, a warehouse clerk who only records goods receipts or an employee who only creates purchase requisitions might be assigned a Limited Professional license.
 They can enter and view data in defined areas but do not have full access to all SAP modules.

-• Employee (ESS) User: An Employee Self-Service (ESS) or Employee User license is for users who only perform self-service tasks.
+- Employee (ESS) User: An Employee Self-Service (ESS) or Employee User license is intended for users who perform only self-service tasks.
 This is typically the least expensive named user category.
-It covers activities like entering personal HR data, viewing pay stubs, submitting leave requests, or filing expense reports.
+It covers activities such as entering personal HR data, viewing pay stubs, submitting leave requests, and filing expense reports.
 For instance, an employee using SAP to record their timesheet or travel expenses would fall under this license type.

-• Developer User: A Developer license is assigned to users who need access to development tools (ABAP workbench, etc.) in SAP systems.
+- Developer User: A Developer license is assigned to users who require access to development tools (e.g., ABAP workbench) in SAP systems.
 It grants rights to create and modify custom objects (code, programs) but is usually coupled with a Professional license for functional access.
-In many contracts, developers need a Professional User license; the “Developer” designation is an add-on to permit development work.
+In many contracts, developers require a Professional User license; the “Developer” designation is an add-on that permits development work.

-• Other Specialized User Types: Depending on the SAP product or suite, additional user types may exist.
-For example, SAP Professional Employee vs Limited Employee (differentiating power users from occasional users) or module-specific users like a SAP CRM Sales User for CRM scenarios.
+- Other Specialized User Types: Depending on the SAP product or suite, additional user types may exist.
+For example, SAP Professional Employee vs. Limited Employee (differentiating power users from occasional users) or module-specific users, such as a SAP CRM Sales User for CRM scenarios.
 The exact definitions are detailed in your contract and SAP’s user type definitions.
 The main idea is to align the user’s role with the appropriate license type so you pay only for the level of access needed.

 Indirect Access and Third-Party Integrations